This post was last updated Nov. 22, 2021.

 Because the entire advertising industry is predicated upon your sense of lack, many people today feel they don’t have enough.
 Here’s an extremely important point a coach on one of my training calls once made: “How can I ask God for more when I don’t appreciate what I already have?”

-When you express gratitude, it increases your send of abundance.
-This, in turn, counteracts a sense of lack that so many people struggle with today.
+When you express gratitude, it increases your sense of abundance.
+This in turn counteracts a sense of lack that so many people struggle with today.